 Prior to servicing each incoming request, the Http Service calls the

-handleSecurity(javax.servlet.http.HttpServletRequest,javax.servlet.http.HttpServletResponse) method on the HttpContext
+handleSecurity(javax.servlet.http.HttpServletRequest,javax.servlet.http.HttpServletResponse) method on the HttpContext object that

 is associated with the request URI.
 This method controls whether the